chrispyles/slow/README.md

 Exiting with code 1
 ```

 If the argument passed to `exit` is not an integer, it is cast to an integer.
 If this cast succeeds, the integer value is used as the exit code.
-If the cast fails (i.e. if the argument is non-numeric), the argument is cast to a `bool` first, which is then case to an `int` (since all values can be cast to `bool`).
+If the cast fails (i.e. if the argument is non-numeric), the argument is cast to a `bool` first, which is then cast to an `int` (since all values can be cast to `bool`).

 ```
 -> exit(2.1)